runo-hr/Diction-and-Dictionary-Scrapping/README.md

 This app has a few files and doesnt face cyclic imports.
 However, as the needs of an application grow, so do the files needed to run the application.
 In such situations, its possible to have two files importing from each other.
 These are cyclic imports and result to some missing components.

     To avoid cyclic imports, Python uses packages; folders with__init__ file.
-    This package for this app is the directory application.
+    The package for this app is the directory application.

     The driver code is located outside the package.
 It imports the Flask object app from the package.